bullmoose20/MK-Docs/docs/files/overlays.md

 # Overlay Files

-Overlay Files holds information on how Komet should create Overlays.
+Overlay Files holds information on how Kometa should create Overlays.
 There are a large number of builders available to build Overlays,

 ## Overview